FederBoost: Private Federated Learning for GBDT: Vertical

-For each feature, $\Cli_i$ sorts the samples based on their feature values, partitions the samples and puts them into $q$ buckets.
-In this way, $\Cli_l$ only knows the order of the buckets and learns nothing about the order of the samples inside a bucket.
-To further protect the order of two samples that are in different buckets, we add differentially private noise to each bucket.
-That is, for a sample that was originally assigned to the $i$th bucket: \begin{itemize} \item with probability $p= \frac{e^{\varepsilon}}{e^{\varepsilon}+q-1}$, it stays in the $i$th bucket; \item with probability $q=\frac{1}{e^{\varepsilon}+q-1}$, it moves to another bucket. \end{itemize} This mechanism satisfies $\varepsilon$-LDP~\cite{LDP}: for any samples $x_1$, $x_2$ and a bucket $B$, we have
+However, information leakage from the sample orders is still significant.
+Take the feature ``salary'' as an example. $ \Cli_l$ can get such information: ``Alice's salary $\leq$ Bob's salary $\leq$ Charly's salary''.
+If $\Cli_l$ knows Alice's salary and Charly's salary, it can infer Bob's salary (or at least the range).
+We combine two methods to prevent such information leakage: putting samples into buckets and adding differentially private noise (cf. Section~\ref{sec:dp}).
+In more detail, for each feature, $\Cli_i$ sorts the samples based on their feature values, partitions the samples, and puts them into $q$ buckets.
+In this way, $\Cli_l$ only knows the order of the buckets but learns nothing about the order of the samples inside a bucket. \textlabel{We note}{RA:2:1} that this partitioning process is uniform for both continuous and categorical data, preventing an adversary from deciphering the feature distribution through an analysis of the number of samples in each bucket.
+To further protect the order of two samples in different buckets, we add differentially private noise to each bucket.
+That is, for a sample that was originally assigned to the $i$th bucket: \begin{itemize} \item with probability $p= \frac{e^{\varepsilon}}{e^{\varepsilon}+q-1}$, it stays in the $i$th bucket; \item with probability $p'=\frac{1}{e^{\varepsilon}+q-1}$, it moves to the $j$th bucket that is picked uniformly at random. \end{itemize} This mechanism is similar to \textit{random response}~\cite{LDP}, which achieves $\epsilon$-LDP.
+Let $\mathsf{bucketize}(x)$ denote the bucketization mechanism mentioned above and its output is the bucket ID.
+Then, for any two samples $x_1$, $x_2$ and a bucket $B$, we have $\forall k\in \{1,..., q\}$: